-This program is different than the cloud reader in that it functions as a good general use eBook reader and will read all Kindle-readable formats offline.
+This program is different than the cloud reader in that it functions as a good general use eBook readeru00c2u00a0 and will read all Kindle-readable formats offline.
 Double clicking on any .AZW format file (produced by the Amazon online conversion service, #4 below) will add the file to the library, or on PC you can import eBooks into the Kindle Reader by manually placing your Kindle-readable eBook files into the “My Kindle Content” folder in “My Documents”.
 (Note: one thing to consider is that you will need a valid Amazon userid/pass to log into the program).

 This program is extremely useful if you’ve been converting eBooks to Kindle appropriate formats (from formats that are presumably less Kindle friendly), or if you are publishing your own Kindle eBooks.
 What it does is simply allow you to see exactly what you eBook will look like on the Kindle, saving you the trouble of having to upload and test it on the device.
 Sounds simple but, as someone who has done a lot of PDF to Kindle conversions, I can attest that it is extremely useful.

 Go here to download Kindle Preview for PC of Mac (scroll down to the middle of the page).